SCons Developer's Guidelines

 - All project developers must subscribe to the firstname.lastname@example.org mailing list.

-- All project developers must register at Tigris.org and be added to the SCons developer list, so that the number of active developers can be accurately represented on the SCons project page.
+- All project developers should register at Tigris.org and be added to the SCons developer list, this allows tagging developers as owning bugs.